 About Our Regional Impact Grants

-2024 applications for Norwich Youth, Southeast General, and Willimantic Basic Needs will be online by November 1, 2023.
+2024 applications for Norwich Youth, Southeast General, and Willimantic Basic Needs are now closed.
+2025 applications will be online by November 1, 2024.

 Our regional grant opportunities are based on donor intent and link with our strategic priorities.
 Each is focused on a particular geographic area.